asa-nerd/scoresystem/Readme.md

 ### Technology

+The following section text provides an overview of the functionality of the score system.
+For further details please consult the provided code itself.
 Based on previous experiences, due to the increasing role of JavaScript in network systems, and for greater flexibility, it was decided to develop the scoring system to run in web-browsers.
-The design of the system includes the following three modules (see Figure 8)
+The design of the system includes the following three modules.

-A Node.js server is established.
-It listenes OSC messages (e.g. from SuperCollider) and forwards it as Websocket messages to clients.<br>
-Clients connect to the server via browser and get templates served with express.
-At the musical performance pitchesets, graphical notation and musical directives where displayed to the performers <br><br>

 <p align="center">
   <img width="40%" src="https://github.com/asa-nerd/Anna-und-Marie/blob/master/documentation/01%20Live/setup.jpg"><br />